Q: Who will enjoy your novels?

 Q: What does literary success look like to you?

 A: Being successful as a writer to me is being able to live off your writing.
 I'm still far from there myself, but that is my goal.
 In the meantime I'm working full time and writing in my spare time.
 It would be great to have it the other way around.

 Q: If you were to write a spin-off about a side character, which would you pick?

 A: That would probably be Winger.
-She is a very interesting character, and it would be great fun to explore her story.
+She is a very interesting character, and I know she has a lot of stories to tell.
+It would be great fun to explore her background.